thejhh/infolog/README.md

 It's open source and you can setup your own secure private server.

 See also [live demo at infolog.in](http://demo.infolog.in/).
-You can use any address *.infolog.in and it's new domain-based stream.
+You can use any address *.infolog.in and it's new domain-based channel.

 It's implemented for Google Chrome browser, so other browsers might have some bugs lurking around.
 However I'm happy to fix any problems.